VARoDeK/VARoDeK/README.md

 **VARoDeK/VARoDeK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Linux PCI power management.
+- 🔭 I’m currently working on Linux drivers at CERN.
-- 🌱 I’m currently learning RISC-V.
+- 🌱 I’m currently learning Power Management in Linux.
-- 👯 I’m looking to collaborate on linux-riscv.
+- 👯 I’m looking to collaborate on Linux PCI.
 - 🤔 I’m looking for help with Kernel Internals.
-- 💬 Ask me about RTOS.
 - 😄 Pronouns: He/ Him.

 - Checkout my work :D